Arhat: In Mahāyāna Buddhism

 Mahayana Buddhists see Gautama Buddha himself as the ideal towards which one should aim in one's spiritual aspirations.
 A hierarchy of general attainments is envisioned with the attainments of arhats and pratyekabuddhas being clearly separate from and below those of samyaksambuddha or tathāgatas such as Gautama Buddha.

 In contrast to the goal of becoming a fully enlightened buddha, the path of a śrāvaka in being motivated by seeking personal liberation from saṃsāra is often portrayed as selfish and undesirable.
 There are even some Mahāyāna texts that regard the aspiration to arhatship and personal liberation as an outside path.
 Instead of aspiring for arhatship, Mahayanins are urged to instead take up the path of the bodhisattva and to not fall back to the level of arhats and śrāvakas.
 Therefore, it is taught that an arhat must go on to become a bodhisattva eventually.
 If they fail to do so in the lifetime in which they reach the attainment, they will fall into a deep samādhi of emptiness, thence to be roused and taught the bodhisattva path, presumably when ready.
 According to the Lotus Sutra, any true arhat will eventually accept the Mahāyāna path.

 Mahāyāna teachings often consider the śrāvaka path to be motivated by fear of saṃsāra, which renders them incapable of aspiring to buddhahood, and that they therefore lack the courage and wisdom of a bodhisattva.
 Novice bodhisattvas are compared to śrāvakas and arhats at times.
 In the ', there is an account of sixty novice bodhisattvas who attain arhatship despite themselves and their efforts at the bodhisattva path because they lacked the abilities of prajnaparamita and skillful means to progress as bodhisattvas toward complete enlightenment (Skt. ').
 This is because they are still viewed as having innate attachment and fear of saṃsāra.
-The compares these people to a giant bird without wings that cannot help but plummet to the earth from the top of Sumeru.
+The Aṣṭasāhasrikā Prajñāpāramitā Sūtra compares these people to a giant bird without wings that cannot help but plummet to the earth from the top of Sumeru.